Professor of Law

 LaDawn Haglund is an assistant professor of Justice and Social Inquiry and director of the Undergraduate Certificate in Human Rights at Arizona State University.
 She is also a Faculty Fellow at the Center for Law and Global Affairs, Sandra Day O'Connor College of Law and Affiliated Faculty at the School of Sustainability.
 She received her Ph.D. in Sociology from New York University in 2005.
 Dr. Haglund's scholarly interests include macro- and comparative sociology; development and human rights, especially in Latin America; international political economy; globalization studies; and institutions and social change.
 Her most recent research focuses on the social and political dimensions of sustainability and natural resources management, particularly water and water-related resources.

-Assistant Professor, School of Global Studies
+Associate Professor, School of Global Studies

 College of Liberal Arts and Sciences